tpombeiro87/goiaba-clothes/README.md

 misc
 -----

-* header getting smaller on scroll
-* btn scrool to top
+* btn scrool to top animation get in
 * Create a tutorial video of edition on contenful
 * Product list laazy loading

 RESPONSIVE
 ----------

-* Header (hamburguer menu)
-  - animation slide menu
 * Layouts